jbx-protocol/juice-docs-v1/protocol/api/contracts/jbpaymentterminalstore/write/recordredemptionfor.md

   // The current funding cycle must not be paused. if (fundingCycle.redeemPaused()) revert FUNDING_CYCLE_REDEEM_PAUSED();

+  // Scoped section prevents stack too deep. `_currentOverflow` only used within scope.
+  {
-  // Get the amount of current overflow, temporarily store the value in the `reclaimAmount`.
-(Adding another var causes stack too deep)
+    // Get the amount of current overflow.
     // Use the local overflow if the funding cycle specifies that it should be used.
-Otherwise, use the project's total overflow across all of its terminals. reclaimAmount = fundingCycle.useTotalOverflowForRedemptions()
+Otherwise, use the project's total overflow across all of its terminals. uint256 _currentOverflow = fundingCycle.useTotalOverflowForRedemptions()
       ? _currentTotalOverflowOf(_projectId, _balanceDecimals, _balanceCurrency)
+      : _overflowDuring(
+        IJBPaymentTerminal(msg.sender),
+        _projectId,
+        fundingCycle,
+        _balanceCurrency
+      );

+    // Calculate reclaim amount using the current overflow amount. reclaimAmount = _currentOverflow == 0
+      ?
+0
-    : _overflowDuring(IJBPaymentTerminal(msg.sender), _projectId, fundingCycle, _balanceCurrency);
+      : _reclaimableOverflowDuring(_projectId, fundingCycle, _tokenCount, _currentOverflow);
+  }

   // If the funding cycle has configured a data source, use it to derive a claim amount and memo. if (fundingCycle.useDataSourceForRedeem()) {